ToF-/LearningRust/life_the_universe_and_everything/README.md

     chmod +x test_script ⏎
     ./test_script ⏎

-The absence of *diff* output means that the test is passing.
+`diff` will display the differences between the output and the exepected result if any.
+The absence of any *diff* output means that the test is passing.

 Let's have this test execute and fail:

     // http://www.spoj.com/problems/EXPECT/

     fn main() {